socketry/http-accept/README.md

 # HTTP::Accept

 Provides a robust set of parsers for dealing with Accept and Accept-Language HTTP headers.

+Current `Accept-Encoding:` and `Accept-Charset:` are not supported.
+This is because they are not particularly useful headers, but PRs are welcome.

 ## Installation